Project Description (Shark Tank Style)

 Now is the time to let your creativity shine!
-Using what you have learned during the first two projects, create a mobile app of your own purpose and design!
+Using what you have learned during the first homework to create a mobile app of your own purpose and design!

 The domain (i.e. what the app will do) is totally up to you.
 We find students enjoy projects more when they are invested in what the project actually does / means for them.
 So, here’s your opportunity to build the app of your dreams!… within reason, of course… you only have a few weeks.